Complexity one varieties are cluster type: Preliminaries

 \subsection{Compound Du Val Singularities}

 In this short section, we recall the definitions of certain classes of singularities which will be important for us. \begin{definition} {\em Let $(X,x_0)$ be a germ of a normal surface.
-We say that $x_0$ is a \textit{Du Val singularity} if $X$ is singular and canonical at $x_0$. } \end{definition} Du Val singularities can be separated into subclasses of \textit{A-type}, \textit{D-type} and \textit{E-type} singularities according to the configurations of their dual graphs (see ~\cite[Theorem 4.22]{KM98}). \begin{definition} {\em Let $(X,x_0)$ be a germ of a normal $n$-fold for some $n\geq 2.$ We say that $x_0$ is a \textit{compound Du Val} (or \textit{cDV}) singularity if one of the following holds: \begin{enumerate} \item $n=2$ and $x_0$ is a Du Val singularity, or \item $n\geq 3$, $X$ is singular at $x_0$ and there is an effective Cartier divisor $x_0\in S\subset X$ such that $(S,x_0)$ is a compound Du Val singularity (in particular, we assume that such $S$ is normal at $x_0$). \end{enumerate} } \end{definition}
+We say that $x_0$ is a \textit{Du Val singularity} if $X$ is singular and canonical at $x_0$. } \end{definition} Du Val singularities can be separated into subclasses of \textit{A-type}, \textit{D-type} and \textit{E-type} singularities according to the configurations of their dual graphs (see ~\cite[Theorem 4.22]{KM98}). \begin{definition} {\em Let $(X,x_0)$ be a germ of a normal $n$-fold for some $n\geq 2.$ We say that $x_0$ is a \textit{compound Du Val} (or \textit{cDV}) singularity if one of the following holds: \begin{enumerate} \item $n=2$ and $x_0$ is a Du Val singularity, or \item $n\geq 3$, $X$ is singular at $x_0$ and there is an effective Cartier divisor $x_0\in S\subset X$ such that $(S,x_0)$ is a compound Du Val singularity (in particular, we assume that such $S$ is normal at $x_0$). \end{enumerate} More generally, we say that $x_0$ is \textit{at worst a compound Du Val} singularity if $x_0$ is smooth or a compound Du Val singularity. } \end{definition}

 Since Du Val singularities are hypersurface singularities (see ~\cite[Theorem 4.22]{KM98}), it follows from the definition that a cDV singularity must be a hypersurface singularity.
 We will be interested in the following subclass of cDV singularities.